noah-shin/gamenotes/src/site/notes/290-299 TTRPG Notes/295 Current Games/11 Weeping City/Wiki/Person/Eosphorus.md

 # Backstory

-Theirs is a house - [[290-299 TTRPG Notes/295 Current Games/11 Weeping City/Wiki/House/Elag\|Elag]], third son and third daughter, and theirs is a name, Llar'gent, gold rings and thick gold lip-stick.
+Theirs is a house - [[290-299 TTRPG Notes/295 Current Games/11 Weeping City/Wiki/House/Elag\|Elag]], third son and third daughter, and theirs is a name, [[290-299 TTRPG Notes/295 Current Games/11 Weeping City/Wiki/Person/Llar'gent\|Llar'gent]], gold rings and thick gold lip-stick.

 They're thirty, a child, a secretary, when Elag finally establishes itself as a noble house, built on shadows and whispers, on secrets ferried from clerks and servant, on their whispered spells and hidden runes.

+Mother tells them, secrets like this aren't allowed to get out.

 They're fourty-two and they tell Uss'lyn a rumour they've tugged on until the end of the thread.
 She's their eldest sister, one whom lets Llar'gent tuck themself into her side, one who has visions of a certain mother's death.
-So they tell her of a certain House's Sight , and Uss'lyn uses that thread to tie tight a noose.
+So they tell her of a certain House's Sight, and Uss'lyn uses that thread to tie tight a noose.

 They're fourty-two and they're third-born and they're the only clerk left, secret-keeper and secret-finder, and they look up to see a phantom holding a sword dripping red against their neck.